EmmaScharfmann/scientists-inventors/download_OpenAlex/README.md

 * The python file "flatten_data_works.py" flatten the works from OpenAlex and save the flat files.

 * Note that downloading a full OpenAlex snapshot requires a considerable memory (~300GB before loading the data to the database).
-* Note that running this section requires an access to a postgres database.
+* Note that running this section requires access to a postgres database.
 The database username and password are store in the text file "database.txt"
 * Note that the data needs to be loaded to the tables before the tables are indexed.
 Otherwise, it increases the loading time.